Jasenpan1987/react-test/NOTES.md

 ```

 Here, we don't event have to provide the `onSubmit` prop, because we don't care about it at this moment.
 And if we use `jss in js`, all the css are also can be snapshot.

-- When to use snapshot testing:

-1.  if we don't want to copy and paste some data all the time.
-2.  when writing a babel plugin

-- When NOT to use snapshot testing:

-1. TDD
-2. HUGE snapshots